 Day Trading can provide the opportunity for a secondary income, or can be a full time job, provided you do it well.
 But, it’s not easy and many beginner traders fail.
 It is imperative that you have a solid strategy and trading plan before trading real money.

 There is a lot of information online about how to Day Trade, so much so that it is overwhelming.
 It’s tempting to read a few blog posts, watch a handful of videos and then open an account and start trading.
 There are some things that you need to do to fully understand how to get started with Day Trading.

-First you must have a solid knowledge of the fundamentals of trading.
+First, you must have a solid knowledge of the fundamentals of trading.
 You also need a basic understanding of the fundamentals of trading.
 You also need a basic understanding of market design and technical analysis.
-A good place to start is with one of our courses in day trading futures for beginners.

 Understanding the fundamentals of Day Trading

 If a person wants to become a plumber, accountant, doctor, or any other professional, you need to study.
 It is the same with trading, you can do a little reading on the subject, but to be good at it you need to have a solid foundation.

 Of course you can study online at no cost, but getting information from many sources can be difficult.
 Often what one person tells you, another completely contradicts, meaning it can be hard to know what is right.

 The people who are providing information online aren’t all trading the same strategies either.
 You are far better off learning one or two strategies from one source very well than to learn a little about many different strategies.